SherG/s2/blog/coronavirus-business.md

 Come Monday, if we continue to have additional significant declines in the markets, we may be in for a deep recession and possibly deflation.
 That can significantly impact commercial real estate rentals and sales.

+### Related Reading on the Coronavirus (COVID-19)

+<a href="https://necsi.edu/corona-virus-pandemic" target="blank">Stopping the Coronavirus Pandemic</a>
+This resource page from the New England Complex Systems Institute, includes a <a href="https://necsi.edu/systemic-risk-of-pandemic-via-novel-pathogens-coronavirus-a-note" target="blank">position paper</a> and updates.
+Contributors include <a href='https://engineering.nyu.edu/faculty/nassim-nicholas-taleb" target="blank">Nassim Nicholas Taleb</a> and <a href="https://necsi.edu/yaneer-bar-yam" target="blank">Yaneer Bar-Yam</a>.